rastersoft/multipackager/README.md

 All the lines are optional.

-Each **distro** line contains a distro triplet, specifying an OS to which, by default, we want to build packages.
-We can specify as many distros as we want.
+Each **distro** line contains a distro triplet, specifying an OS to which, by default, we want to build packages for *binary* projects.
+We can specify as many triplets as we want, each one in its own line.

+Each **python_distro** line contains a distro triplet, specifying an OS to which, by default, we want to build packages for *python* projects.
+We can specify as many triplets as we want, each one in its own line.

 The **cache_path** specifies where to store the cached base systems.
 If this line doesn't exists, multipackager will use **/var/opt/multipackager**.